-At diner, my wife dropped a suggestion that landed just south of the salad and ticked like a time bomb while I considered the implications.
+It landed just south of the salad and lay there ticking like a time bomb while I considered the implications.

 “Let’s go to IKEA tomorrow,” she said.